cengage-ide-content/cengage-custom-ui/README.md

 This extension provide a custom UI/UX for Cengage VSCode.
+This is update from main

 ## Features